antwanvdm/php-vagrant/README.md

 * MariaDB database server
 * Composer
 * Default tools: htop, dos2unix, git & sendmail
-* Phalcon 3

 Everything is installed through [ansible](https://www.ansible.com/) which allows you to add/change/remove packages for your own needs.
-Check the **_scripts/ansible/vars.yml** to change current packages (for example: disable phalcon or php7 dev tools).
+Check the **_scripts/ansible/vars.yml** to change current packages (for example: disable php7 dev tools).
 Or check the scripts/templates from the current packages if you require any changes within this structure.

 ## Install guide